Relation between the keV-MeV and TeV emission of GRB 221009A and its implications: Introduction

 \section{Introduction}

 Gamma-ray bursts (GRBs) are widely recognized as the most violent explosions in the universe \citep{Zhangbing_GRB}.
-Based on the duration distribution of their prompt emission, they can be classified as short GRBs (SGRBs or Type I GRB) produced by binary compact star mergers \citep{Short_GRB} and long GRBs (LGRBs or Type II GRBs) originated from massive star core collapses \citep{Long_GRB}).
+Based on the duration distribution of their prompt emission, they can be classified \citep[e.g.][]{1993ApJ...413L.101K, 2009ApJ...703.1696Z} as short GRBs (SGRBs or Type I GRBs) produced by binary compact star mergers \citep{Short_GRB} and long GRBs (LGRBs or Type II GRBs) originated from massive star core collapses \citep{Long_GRB}.
 Either type of GRBs forms a central engine and emits a pair of ultra-relativistic and collimated jets.
 Prompt emission in the keV-MeV energy range could be generated by internal or magnetic dissipation of jet energy \citep[e.g.,][]{Rees:1994nw, zhang2011}.
-Afterglow arises from the external shock formed from the interaction between the jet and the surrounding stellar wind or interstellar medium \citep[e.g.][]{gao2013NewAR, Afterglow_zhengchao}.
+Afterglow arises from the external shock formed from the interaction between the jet and the surrounding medium \citep{1997ApJ...476..232M} \citep[see also][for review]{gao2013NewAR}.

 In the multi-wavelength astronomy era, the brightest GRB to date, GRB 221009A, has attracted numerous observations of many facilities spanning from radio to TeV.
 Among all observations in the keV-MeV band where the GRB radiates most of its energy, GECAM-C obtained the most accurate temporal and spectral measurement of the prompt emission without data saturation effect \citep{HXMT-GECAM:GRB221009A}.
-LHAASO obtained the very early coverage and high statistics light curve in TeV band that is dominated by the external forward-shock emission \citep{lhaaso2023tera}.
-Historically, there have been some GRBs with prompt keV-MeV emission and corresponding GeV/TeV observations (e.g., GRB 130427A \citep{ackermann2014fermi}), however, the past observation can hardly pin down the relationship between the prompt MeV emission and TeV emission.
-The observations of GRB 221009A provide a precious opportunity to investigate this relation and the dynamics of the external shock soon after the explosion begins.
+LHAASO obtained the very early coverage and high-statistics light curve in the TeV band that is dominated by external forward-shock emission \citep{lhaaso2023tera}.
+Historically, there have been some GRBs with prompt keV-MeV emission and GeV/TeV observations, e.g., GRB 130427A \citep{ackermann2014fermi} and some other Fermi-LAT detected GRBs \citep{2011MNRAS.415...77M}.
+However, the past observations can hardly pin down the relationship between the prompt keV-MeV emission and TeV emission, because the onset of the external-shock emission was not clearly observed.
+Thus, the observations of GRB 221009A provide a precious opportunity to investigate this relation and the dynamics of the external shock soon after the explosion begins.